50 Things You Had No Idea You Could Do with Coca-Cola

 Mythbusters tried using Coca-Cola as a chrome cleaner and found when used with aluminum foil it did a better job than the leading chrome cleaner.
 Try it out for yourself, and once you’re done with the exterior of your car, see how to make a car’s interior spotless.
 Here are another 13 weird tricks to clean your car.

 Sweet 2 Eat Baking has an awesome Coca-Cola fudge recipe.
 It takes a total of ten minutes to make from start to finish.

 Still sweet on Coca-Cola even though it can remove rust?
 Try making cherry coke cupcakes with another recipe from Sweet 2 Eat Baking.
 Before you guzzle that can of Coke, learn the soda secrets Coca-Cola won’t tell you.

 Sore throat healer

 Some people swear by a folksy remedy of Coca-Cola as a sore throat healer.
 Others combine it with lemon and ginger for a sore throat.
 Still many say drinking soda while sick isn’t a good idea because it can dehydrate at a time when more fluids are best.
-Find out some inventive uses for sugar you never knew.

 Caffeine has a laxative effect but the effect varies from person-to-person based on their caffeine tolerance.
 In theory, Coca-Cola could work as a home remedy to constipation, though there are not reams of data on it.
 If that doesn’t work, here are some more surprising natural home remedies for constipation.